jshtok/RepMet/README.md

 `python ./experiments/fpn_end2end_train_test.py --cfg=./experiments/cfgs/resnet_v1_101_voc0712_trainval_fpn_dcn_oneshot_end2end_ohem_8.yaml`

 The datasets for the training is defined in the DATASET section of the configuration .yaml file.
 In the config file present in the command above, two datasets (PascalVOC;ImageNet) are used, and all related fields ahave two corresponding values, separated by `;`
+The restriction of the model to a subset of all the classes is enabled via the `DATASET.cls_filter_files` argument, where pathes to files with class name-to-id LUT and the list of selected classes are provided.
 The code can use multiple GPUs.
 List of their ordinals is given in the 'gpus' argument in the `.yaml` file.

 ## Options and features of this code package